 And now, you’re good to go!

-Don’t forget, in case the worst happens, we’re ready to lend a hand with water damage restoration at any time.
+Don’t forget, in case the worst happens, we’re ready to lend a hand with water damage restoration.